anitab-org/mentorship-backend/docs/ci_cd_process.md

 This app is in current development under the `develop` branch.
 The `master` branch is currently empty, because we have not yet put this into production (however this is in the works).

-Currently we have the development version oof this app deployed on [Heroku].
-Because we have "Automatic Deploys" feature  enabled, everytime a new pull request is merged into `develop` branch a new version of the app is deployed to [Heroku].
+Currently, we have the development version of this app deployed on [Heroku].
+Because we have "Automatic Deploys" feature enabled, every time a new pull request is merged into `develop` branch a new version of the app is deployed to [Heroku].

 🔗 https://mentorship-backend-temp.herokuapp.com/